OjeWilliams/PGEXERCISES/codes/Aggregation.md

 ```
 \
-4.Produce a list of the total number of slots booked per facility.
+15.Produce a list of the total number of slots booked per facility.
 For now, just produce an output table consisting of facility id and slots, sorted by facility id.
 ```
-SELECT facid, SUM(slots) AS Total_Slots FROM cd.bookings
-GROUP BY facid
-ORDER BY facid;

 ```